JasperFx/marten/documentation/getting_started.md

 There's a lot more capabilities than what we're showing here, so head on over to <[linkto:documentation]> to see what else Marten offers.

+## Using Marten to create databases

+Marten can be configured to create (or drop & create) databases in case they do not exist.
+This is done via store options, through `StoreOptions.CreateDatabasesForTenants`.

+<[sample:marten_create_database]>

+Databases are checked for existence upon store initialization.
+By default, connection attempts are made against the databases specified for tenants.
+If a connection attempt results in an invalid catalog error (3D000), database creation is triggered. `ITenantDatabaseCreationExpressions.CheckAgainstPgDatabase` can be used to alter this behaviour to check for database existence from `pg_database`.

+Note that database cretion requires the CREATEDB privilege.
+See PostgreSQL [CREATE DATABSE](https://www.postgresql.org/docs/current/static/sql-createdatabase.html) documentation for more.